ITU C&I Task Force

-ITU created the Conformity and Interoperability (C&I) Programme in response to a request from the ITU membership to ensure the interoperability of ICT products implemented according to ITU-T Recommendations or part thereof.
+ITU created the Conformity and Interoperability (C&I) Programme in response to a request from the ITU membership to ensure the conformance and interoperability of ICT products implemented according to ITU-T Recommendations or part thereof.

 The Programme is also aimed at soliciting feedback to improve the quality of ITU-T Recommendations and at reducing the digital divide and the Standardization Gap by providing developing countries with the requisite tools and expertise to establish regional C&I test centres.

 The Programme is implemented in accordance with Resolution 177 (Guadalajara, 2010) of the ITU Plenipotentiary Conference.

 The three ITU Sectors today all have Resolutions on C&I. ITU-D is instructed by Resolution 47 of the World Telecommunication Development Conference (WTDC-10); ITU-R by Resolution 62 of the Radiocommunication Assembly (RA-12); and ITU-T by Resolution 76 of the World Telecommunication Standardization Assembly (WTSA-12).